DIY Beer Trap: Say Goodbye to Pesky Slugs, Snails, and Pillbugs!

 For the Bait:

 • Light, yeasty beer works best.
 Lagers, pilsners, or blonde ales are usually more effective because of their enticing yeast aroma.
 If you’re not into using beer, a mix of water and sourdough starter does a surprisingly good job too!
+Avoid dark or heavy beers — their aroma isn’t as appealing to slugs.

 Setting Up Your Trap: